-Scooter’s Coffee Taps Malorie Maddox as Chief Marketing Officer
+Scooter’s Coffee Taps Malorie Maddox as CMO

 HW - Malorie Maddox, Scooter’s Coffee